Search Unity

 Hello again,

-Just wanted to thank the people who tried to help, but I've managed to solve the issue by layering noise in a bit of a unorthodox way.
+Just wanted to thank the people who tried to help, but I've managed to solve the issue by layering different noise maps.

 Kind regards